 Nearsightedness, and astigmatism are the ideal refractive eye disorders that can be corrected with LASIK (laser in-situ keratomileusis) or PRK (Photo Refractive Keratectomy).
 Farsightedness, or Hyperopia can be corrected, but the outcomes are not as favorable.

 Nearsighted; focus is in front of the retina

 Farsighted; focus behind the retina

 Astigmatism: focus split into 2 points

 What Is The LASIK Procedure Like?

-It works similar to a manual credit card swiping plate.
+It worked similar to a manual credit card swiping plate.

-Right: Intralase laser which has eliminated most flap
+Right: A second, different (Intralase) laser is used and has eliminated most flap

 WHAT ARE THE ADVANTAGES OF LASIK?

 - Clear vision without corrective lenses, usually in a couple of days and sometimes within 24 hours